jackdanis2029/Basic-Twitter/README.md

 # Basic-Twitter
-Here I made a basic twitter cone in python
+Here I made a basic twitter clone in python